JackPadalino/AMSCSApp/README.md

 - Deployed on Heroku!

 #### Next steps:
-- Need to delete all unused profile pictures from AWS S3 buckets
+- Need to delete all unused profile pictures from AWS S3 buckets - consider separating profile and creating a 'profile pics' model - this way you can associate pics with users, and delete all unused photos from db and AWS
 - Update permissions for superusers - should be able to post and ask questions without joining a class
 - Removed student access if not currently enrolled in class - Do not remove projects!